n00b69/woa-flashlmdd/guide/installation-selection.md

 | - Complicated for inexperienced users | - Simple and quick
 | - Highly customizable in regards to OS version, language, edition, storage allocation | - Highly customizable in regards to OS version, language, edition, storage allocation
 | - A PC is required | - No PC is required
-| - Can be installed on any ROM | - Requires Lineage 20 to be installed (you can change ROMs after installing Windows)
 | - Easy to troubleshoot in case of errors | - Hard to troubleshoot in case of errors
 | [Manual guide](1-partition.md) | [No-PC guide](nopc.md)